ankohanse/hass-elite-cloud/README.md

 ![controller_list](documentation/controller_list.png)

-On the individual device pages, the hardware related device information is displayed, together with sensors typically grouped into main entity sensors, controls and diagnostics.
+On the individual device pages, the hardware related device information is displayed, together with sensors typically grouped into main entity controls, sensors and configuration.

-Any sensors that you do not need can be manually disabled using the Home Assistant integration pages.
+Any entities that you do not need can be manually disabled using the Home Assistant integration pages.

 ![controller_detail](documentation/controller_detail.png)